Materials science: Enamel

 • Timeless look

-Applications of enamel
+Applications of Enamel

-Enamel is frequently used for:
+Enamel is commonly used for:

 • Pendants & Amulets

-• Pins & Badges
+• Pins & Brooches

 • Rings (decorative elements)